MicrosoftDocs/windows-dev-docs/hub/apps/get-started/build-apps-for-windows.md

 1. In **Solution Explorer** right click the project for your app and select **Manage NuGet Packages...**.
 1. Select the **Browse** tab and type "WinUI" in the search box.
-1. From the package list, select Microsoft.UI.Xaml.
+1. From the package list, select **Microsoft.UI.Xaml**.
-1. In the details pane, confirm that the selected version is "2.6.0" and click **Install**.
+1. In the details pane, confirm that the selected version is "2.6.1" or later and click **Install**.

 ## Update your app code